NochexDevTeam/WooCommerce-Payment-Page/woocommerce-nochex-payment-gateway/readme.md

 == Changelog ==

+= 2.7.5.2 =

+- New Status's features to allow you to set specific status for each transaction status
+	- Paid, Declined, and Order Mis-Match

+= 2.7.5.1 =

+- Update in relation to minor bug found.

 = 2.7.5 =

 - Tested up to Woocommerce 6.4.1 and WordPress 5.9.3
-- Update in relation to order amounts less than a £1, when a coupon code is used.
+- Update in relation to order amounts less than a Â£1, when a coupon code is used.

 = 2.7.4 =